The Museum's collections can be divided into four areas:

 What the Museum Collects

 The Museum seeks art and artifacts that reflect the history and prehistory of this region.
-Over the next several years, the Museum plans a major addition to the existing building and an expansion to our Alaska Gallery.
 We hope to expand our exhibits on Native culture in the 19th and 20th centuries and the fishing, mining, logging, and petroleum industries in Alaska.
 We are looking for objects that reflect life and leisure in Alaska - camping and outdoor equipment, household furniture, clothing, etc. We wish to do exhibits on the history and development of southcentral Alaska and Anchorage.

 The Museum also looks to expand and improve its art collection by adding the very best works by artists who have either visited or lived here.
 We encourage donations and bequests.
 We would be happy to talk over what we need and want.
 For more information, please call (907) 929-9240.